spirittechie/VA_Benefits_Payments/README.md

-# VA Disability Payment Calendar (2026)
+# VA Benefits Payment Calendar (2026)
-This repository provides `.ics` calendar files for VA disability payments in 2026, including both the **official VA payment schedule** and an **adjusted early deposit version** for those who receive funds a day earlier.
+This repository provides `.ics` calendar files for VA benefits payments in 2026, including both the **official VA payment schedule** and an **adjusted early deposit version** for those who receive funds a day earlier.

 ## 📌 About
-Many veterans receive their VA disability payments on a different schedule depending on their financial institution.
+Many veterans receive their VA benefits payments on a different schedule depending on their financial institution.
 Some credit unions and online banks process payments **one or more days early**.
 This repository includes two `.ics` calendar files:

-1. **VA_Standard.ics** - The standard VA disability payment dates.
+1. **VA_Standard.ics** - The standard VA benefits payment dates.
 2. **VA_EarlyDeposit_1Day.ics** - Adjusted payment dates for those who receive funds **one day early**.

 Future updates may include **customized versions** for institutions that release funds **two or three days early**, based on community feedback.